Alternative education: Independent schools

 Independent, or private, schools have flexibility in staff selection and educational approach.
 Many are Montessori and Waldorf schools (the latter also known as Steiner schools, after their founder Rudolf Steiner).
-Other independent schools include democratic or free schools, such as Clonlara School, which is the oldest, continually operating K-12 alternative school in the country, the Sudbury schools, open classroom schools, those based on experiential education and schools using an international curriculum such as the International Baccalaureate and Round Square schools.
+Other independent schools include democratic or free schools, such as Clonlara School, which is the oldest, continually operating K-12 alternative school in the country, the Sudbury schools, open classroom schools, those based on experiential education and schools using an international curriculum such as the International Baccalaureate and Round Square schools, and traveling schools such as Think Global School.

 Homeschooling

 Families seeking alternatives for educational, philosophical or religious reasons, or if there is no nearby educational alternative may opt for home-based education.
 A minor branch is unschooling, an approach based on interest rather than a curriculum.
 Others enroll in umbrella schools which provide a curriculum.
 Homeschool courses give students in-depth, personal attention in any subject with which they struggle or excel.
 Some homeschool families form a cooperative, where parents with expertise in a subject may teach children from a number of families while their children are taught by other parents.
 There is great variation amongst families who homeschool, from parents who set up in-home "classrooms" and hold class for a set amount of time each day, to families that focus on experiential learning opportunities.

+With the growth of digital technology, many families have turned to online schools and virtual homeschooling programs as an alternative or supplement to traditional home-based education.
+These platforms provide structured curricula, interactive lessons, and teacher support, often allowing students to participate in real-time classes or complete coursework at their own pace.
+Some online programs operate globally, giving families access to accredited courses and a wide range of subjects regardless of geographic location.
+The COVID-19 pandemic accelerated this trend, as school closures and remote learning experiences led more parents to explore online education options, both as a temporary solution and as a long-term alternative to conventional schooling.